freddiehaddad/oxidized/design/phase-3.md

 Result:
 Status line column now matches full render behavior for Unicode grapheme clusters in both full and cursor-only partial paths.

+### Step 9 Details – Resize Invalidation (Force Full + Clear Cache)

+Goal:
+Guarantee correctness after a terminal size change by invalidating the partial render cache so the next frame is a full rebuild with fresh line hashes sized for the new viewport (width & height).
+Prevents stale hash comparisons or truncated line artifacts when width shrinks, and ensures new lines entering view are hashed when height grows.

+Design:
+Introduce `RenderEngine::invalidate_for_resize()` which:

+1. Clears `PartialCache` (line hashes, width, viewport_start, last_cursor_line).
+2. Increments `resize_invalidations` metric.
+3. Defers actual rendering to the normal event-driven loop; caller (terminal resize handler) sets a flag that results in an effective Full render next tick (scheduler policy already specifies scroll/resize => Full).

+Implementation Notes:

+- Added `PartialCache::clear()` to centralize cache reset semantics.
+- Chose not to immediately render inside invalidation to preserve the event-driven design (avoid synchronous side effects in size signal path).
+- `last_cursor_line` cleared to avoid repaint assumptions about prior cursor overlay region across dimension changes.

+Testing:

+- New test `resize_invalidation_clears_cache_and_increments_metric` renders a
+  full frame, calls `invalidate_for_resize`, asserts metric increment, then performs another full render at a different size (verifying no panic and two full frame counts).

+Risks & Mitigations:

+- Risk: Missed invalidation leads to partial path using stale width; mitigated by forcing caller contract: resize event must call invalidate.
+- Risk: Spurious extra full frames if resize fired rapidly; acceptable MVP – future debounce optimization could coalesce consecutive resizes.

+Deferred Optimization:

+- Track last known (w,h) inside engine and auto-detect mismatch to self invalidate once (belt & suspenders) – postponed to keep MVP minimal.
+- Potential future incremental cache shift when only height changes: treat added rows as cold appended lines (Phase 4 candidate).

+Integration Update (Runtime Wiring Added):
+The initial Step 9 implementation covered engine APIs, metrics, and tests but did not wire the terminal resize event in the main event loop.
+The runtime is now updated so the resize handler:

+1. Calls `render_engine.invalidate_for_resize()`.
+2. Marks `RenderDelta::Full` to guarantee a complete repaint on the next render cycle.
+3. Continues to recompute vertical margin and (if changed) marks a `StatusLine` delta.

+This resolves transient stale content after a shrink before the first cursor motion.
+Design intent unchanged; this completes Step 9 integration scope.

+Outcome:
+Editor returns to a safe, cold state after resize ensuring partial rendering never reads invalid cache entries and maintaining flicker-free correctness.

 ## 16. Progress Log

 (Will be updated as steps complete.)